bitcoinhodler/GlacierProtocol/future.md

 # Questions

-1. Can we find a more robust SLIP39 decoder?
-To help the user with a mistyped mnemonic: report suggested corrections instead of simply failing.
-Otherwise the fancy error-correcting checksum is pointless.

-2. For the Shamir flow, instead of sharding the 512-bit xprv, should we do what Trezor does with SLIP39 and use a PBKDF2-based key generation process like BIP39?
+1. For the Shamir flow, instead of sharding the 512-bit xprv, should we do what Trezor does with SLIP39 and use a PBKDF2-based key generation process like BIP39?
 They only need 20 or 33 words, instead of 59.